Optimize Kafka Streams Topologies in Confluent Platform

 Optimization FAQ

-While details of Optimization are in the following section, this section serves to give quick guidance on using Optimizations in a Kafka Streams application.
+While details of optimization are in the following section, this section gives quick guidance on using optimizations in a Kafka Streams application.

 Should I enable optimizations for my existing application?

 The answer is it depends.
-If you have source KTable processors or you change keys followed by either grouping/aggregation operations or joins then the answer is yes.
-For now, if your application does not have either of those two outlined scenarios, you don’t need to enable optimizations but it is safe to do so as it won’t have any affect on your topology.
+If you have source KTable processors or you change keys followed by either grouping/aggregation operations or joins, then the answer is yes.
+If your application does not have either of those two outlined scenarios, you don’t need to enable optimizations, but it is safe to do so because it has no effect on your topology.

 To enable optimizations, you need to do two things.
-First, add this line to your properties properties.setProperty(StreamsConfig.TOPOLOGY_OPTIMIZATION, StreamsConfig.OPTIMIZE);.
-Second, when constructing your KafkaStreams instance, you’ll need to pass your configuration properties when building your topology by using the overloaded StreamsBuilder.build(Properties) method.
+First, add this line to your properties properties.setProperty(StreamsConfig.TOPOLOGY_OPTIMIZATION_CONFIG, StreamsConfig.OPTIMIZE);.
+Second, when constructing your KafkaStreams instance, you must pass your configuration properties when building your topology by using the overloaded StreamsBuilder.build(Properties) method.
 For example, KafkaStreams myStream = new KafkaStreams(streamsBuilder.build(properties), properties).

-Optimizations are disabled by default, so if you don’t want to enable optmizations, you don’t have to take any action.
+Optimizations are disabled by default, so if you don’t want to enable optimizations, you don’t have to take any action.

 Should I enable optimizations for my new application?